 Here, we’ll sort through these questions and more to give a better understanding of how everyday people can both educate and empower themselves during COP26.

 How to Follow COP26 on Social Media

 Good news!
 The United Nations has a page dedicated to just this.
-There, you’ll find Twitter, Instagram, TikTok, YouTube channels and more for official United Nations Framework on Climate Change (UNFCCC) channels in multiple languages.
-The UNFCCC is basically the United Nations arm dedicated to combatting and managing global warming in a coordinated way across the world.
+There, you’ll find Twitter, Instagram, TikTok, YouTube channels, and more for official United Nations Framework on Climate Change (UNFCCC) channels in multiple languages.
+The UNFCCC is basically the United Nations arm dedicated to managing global warming in a coordinated way across the world.
 Here are some highlights from that page: